 Our Perfect Southern England Itinerary: A Road Trip Guide

-Medieval castles, coastal paths with epic sea views, pretty towns and villages, beautiful landscapes, culture, and history are just some reasons why you might think about doing a southern England road trip in the near future.
+Medieval castles, coastal paths with epic sea views, pretty towns and villages, beautiful landscapes, culture, and history are just some reasons why you might think about doing a Southern England road trip in the near future.

-I should probably warn you that our road trips tend to be quite full-on, starting early and ending late and this itinerary reflects that so if you fancy something a little more relaxed feel free to change parts and miss out certain destinations altogether.
+I should probably warn you that our road trips tend to be quite full-on, starting early and ending late and this itinerary reflects that so if you fancy something a little more relaxed feel free to change parts and miss out on certain destinations altogether.

 Equally, this southern England road trip can easily be extended to 11 or 12 days.